learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 > installed on your system.

 To get started with Rails, we'll need to first make sure the gem is installed on your computer.
-To install the latest version, run:
+This command will install Rails globally, so you only have to run this once, and you'll be able to use Rails from the terminal.
+To install the latest version of Rails, run:

 ```bash
 gem install rails